fredrik-bakke/agda-syntax-vscode/README.md

 ### [0.5.0] 2023-05-04

-- define the literate agda markdown file format
+- Define the literate agda markdown file format
-- improve hole highlighting
+- Improve hole highlighting
-- a collection of fixes to lambda abstraction highlighting
+- Fix a collection of issues with lambda abstraction highlighting
-- fix highlighting at the start of a line in `.agda` files
+- Fix highlighting at the start of a line in `.agda` files

 ### [0.4.4] 2023-04-18

-- add highlighting for illegal name parts
+- Add highlighting for illegal name parts
-- some accuracy improvements
+- Make some accuracy improvements

 ### [0.4.3] 2023-04-17

-- add syntax highlighting in holes
+- Add syntax highlighting in holes

 ### [0.4.2] 2023-04-17

-- add highlighting for dot patterns
+- Add highlighting for dot patterns
-- add highlighting for symbols used in `with` patterns
+- Add highlighting for symbols used in `with` patterns
-- temporary fix for some parameter highlighting
+- Add temporary fix for some parameter highlighting

 ### [0.4.0] 2023-04-16